tonylea/til/docs/macos/authenticate-sudo-with-touch-id.md

 # Authenticate sudo with Touch ID

-In Terminal, switch to root user with `sudo su -` and edit the `/etc/pam.d/sudo` file to look like this:
+In Terminal, open the `/etc/pam.d/sudo` file as root and edit look like this:

 ```text
 # sudo: auth account password session